zaphar/jeremy.marzhillstudios.com/content/Intermediating-change.md

 narrative start to form.
 A policy change will strike people the wrong way.
 A technology choice will be made that others disagree with.
 The triggering event could be anything.
 But the effect will be somewhat predictable.
-Confusion, feelings of neglect, anger, resignation, all might start manifesting in your team.
-If you let them stay there then they'll fester and before long you'll have a revolt on your hands.
+Confusion, feeling they are ignored, anger, resentment, all might start manifesting in your team.
+If you let those feelings stay there then they'll fester and before long you'll have a team of negative attitudes on your hands.
 As a manager you can be reactive to these events and find yourself playing catch up continually or you can be proactive and manage the impact that these decisions will have on your team.

 ## Planned Change